vortigont/pzem-edl/README.md

  * or Pool of multiple PZEM devices groupped on single/multiple Serial port(s)
  * [pzem_cli](/examples/pzem_cli) - a small sketch to interact with pzem via terminal cli

+### Supported modules
+ - PZEM-004Tv3.0
+ - PZEM-014/PZEM-016

+### Limitations
+ * ESP32 platform only
+ * Hardware Serial only (not a problem for esp32, it has 3 of it with pin remapping)

 ### TODO list
  * Collector module
     * collecting series of metrics data